sbuschjaeger/sbuschjaeger.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: I did some teaching.
+description: I do some teaching.
 However, that stuff is mostly in German.
 nav: true
 ---